Gingerklee19/Humpback_dsm_thesis/README.md

 # Humpback_dsm_thesis
 This repository contains code and supporting materials for my Master's thesis in Marine and Antarctic Science.
 The project applies **distance sampling** and **density surface modeling (DSM)** to estimate humpback whale (*Megaptera novaeangliae*) abundance and distribution in the Gerlache Strait
 The repository contains scripts for detection function, dsm, grid projection and abundance plot code.
-Main thesis figures are included and suplementary materials
+Main thesis figures are included and supplementary materials

 ## Repository Contents
 - **Scripts/** – R scripts for data cleaning, detection functions, DSMs, and visualisation
 - **Results/** – Thesis figures
-- **Sup-Mat/** – Suplematry Materials to support results and methods
+- **Supplementary/** – supplementary Materials to support results and methods

 ## Methods Summary